SajinaPK/AWS_Learning/Solution_Architect/17_SQS_SNS_Kinesis_Active MQ/Messaging.md

 **Amazon Kinesis Data Streams (KDS)** is a massively scalable and durable real-time data streaming service.
 It can continuously capture gigabytes of data per second from hundreds of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.

-- **Amazon MQ**
+**10. Amazon MQ**
   - is not serverless and runs on a dedicated machine.
   - managed message broker service for Rabbit MQ and Active MQ
   - Doesn’t scale as much as SQS/SNS [which have sort of infinite scaling]
   - Can run in Multi-AZ with failover [for HA]
   - Has both queue and topic features [Like SQS and SNS]

   - High availability is achieved by having Active and Stand-by MQ, in different AZ’s and then you define Amazon EFS as your backend storage.
   - EFS is a network file system which can be mounted onto multiple AZs.
   - So when failover happens, standby will be mounted onto the EFS, and hence we have the same data.